gabrielepaoletti/seismutils/docs/source/signal/signal_processing.rst

 In this example, the ``envelope()`` function is used to ...

 .. note::
-    If a multidimensional array is passed as the ``signals`` parameter, the filter is applied to each waveform independently.
-Ensure that the signals are organized such that each row represents a different signal for consistent application of the filter across all waveforms.
+    If a multidimensional array is passed as the ``signals`` parameter, the envelope is calculated for each waveform independently.
+Ensure that the signals are organized such that each row represents a different signal for consistent computation of the envelope across all waveforms.